milindacharya/dotfiles/README.md

 ```
 You can then copy vimrc or symlink it with ~/.vimrc

-## Want to do a trial run withoug installation?
+## Want to do a trial run without installation?
 Clone this repo locally and run
 ```
 vagrant up && vagrant ssh